 - When a student has been placed either on disciplinary probation or found responsible for multiple offenses of the student code of conduct.

 Additionally, the College may notify parents of a tax-dependent student in situations where, for health or safety reasons or in extraordinary circumstances, the College believes that notification is appropriate.
-Note that the College does not typically disclose information to parents where a student has made a report regarding potentially discriminatory or harassing behavior under the College’s Title IX policy or other non-discrimination policies.
+Note that the College does not typically disclose information to parents where a student has made a report regarding potentially discriminatory or harassing behavior under the College’s Civil Rights Policy.